igoves/mindk-test/readme.md

 ## About MindK test app

 It is simple Web Application based on Laravel 6.
 Auth panel with login and password fields.
-After authorization you get Studetns list.
+After authorization you get Students list.
 Ajax CRUD with list.
 Used jQuery and Twitter bootstrap 4.